dvicencio/plus1_frame_sequence_reader/README.md

 open(SEQFILE, "file_with_genome.txt")||die "opening file $!";
 @ORFarray = <SEQFILE>; # first, we define our sequence file as an array close (SEQFILE);
-# this segment of code reads each line of the file, defining ORFs details, into an array
+# this segment of code reads each line of the file, defining genes details, into an array

 @NEWDATA=();
 open (RESULTS, ">>file_with_results.txt") ||die "cannot open results.txt: $!";